inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 ## Minutes from INIDUN monthly meetings

+### Meeting, 31 January, 15:15 on zoom.

+_Notes_

+1. Courier: Corpus curation
+   * We discussed issue of adding in text from those few pages where the OCR quality is still very poor.
+Oriane could for example transcribe these directly into the text files.
+But that would mean that just a tiny part of the corpus would be hand-curated in a manner that is inconsistent.
+So, we will let these few pages go, at least for now, for the sake of being consistent in our application of OCR.
+   * Courier Quality Control:
+     * Roger suggests that we conduct a quality control (QC) of Courier, in a manner similar to what we did with Proceedings ([see Proceedings QC file here](https://docs.google.com/spreadsheets/d/1fCYz5jZDkf_y36fv8bjaXdrTyR5WT9wlaFnV2i2pBQ4/edit?usp=share_link)).
+That is, a test that leads to an error percentage number as a measure of OCR quality.
+It is also a good idea to have a human review of Courier article corpus, to confirm that the article compilation procedures work correctly.
+     * Oriane will conduct this Courier QC
+     * The QC will be conducted by article (rather than by page)
+     * There are circa 7600 Courier articles: so 2% of the total is ca. 150 articles.
+     * The process thus includes the following steps:
+       1. Roger and Andreas compile Curated Courier 1.0 (and tell Oriane when it's ready!)
+       1. Oriane develops a way to select 150 articles, distributed over the time period.
+       1. In each article, select a section of 100-200 words, and count the number of errors
+          * This is best done in Visual Studio Code, using a simple spellchecker to identify errors.
+       1. Create a spreadsheet tabulating
+          a. the sample article's info (year, etc)
+	  a. the number of words in the text selection
+	  a. the number of errors in the text selection
+	  a. the error percentage for that text selection

+1. Proceedings: Corpus curation
+   * Proceedings quality control is complete.
+Ben will now order re-scanning of those issues with an error rate of 5% or higher.

+1. Courier: research tools
+   * We looked again at co-occurrence calculations Roger prepared.
+   * Ben sent Roger email (1/2) with questions and requests.

+1. Courier: writing
+   * Ben and Fredrik started worked on article "Nature and Culture in Courier" for DHNB2023 conference.
+   * Ben has created a working text document in INIDUN drive.
+See [that file](https://docs.google.com/document/d/1KVRb59gAO9CV2xVQq4yQS_lGaYEs_5j4WrzuCHyIzBg/edit) for more on the paper and the division of research and writing tasks.

 ### Meeting, 31 January - 1 February 2023 (Umeå), including 31/1, 15:15 on zoom.